-- Any change in the state of the M1 and M0 pins will cause the PLL to temporarily lose lock as the new setting takes affect. - Changes made to the state of the M2 when the M2Config[2:0] global parameter is set to 011, 100, 101, or 110 can cause the PLL to temporarily lose lock as the new setting takes affect. - Discontinuities on the Frequency Reference Clock, CLK\IN. - Gradual changes in CLK\IN frequency greater than ±30% from the starting frequency. - Step changes in CLK\IN frequency.
+- Any change in the state of the M1 and M0 pins will cause the PLL to temporarily lose lock as the new setting takes affect. - Changes made to the state of the M2 when the M2Config[2:0] global parameter is set to 011, 100, 101, or 110 can cause the PLL to temporarily lose lock as the new setting takes affect. - Any discontinuities on the Timing Reference Clock, REF CLK. - Discontinuities on the Frequency Reference Clock, CLK\IN. - Gradual changes in CLK\IN frequency greater than ±30% from the starting frequency. - Step changes in CLK\IN frequency.